|Dear Master Craftsman Participants—

 We will inform you on this page, if any changes to Master Craftsman Program service become required.
 Thank you again for your participation in the Master Craftsman Program.

-The Scottish Rite Master Craftsman (SRMC) program is an exciting, by-mail correspondence course designed and administered by staff at the House of the Temple in Washington, DC, under the guidance and leadership of the Supreme Council, 33°, of the A&A Scottish Rite, Southern Jurisdiction, USA.
-Currently, three courses and a Group Studies program constitute the SRMC.
+The Scottish Rite Master Craftsman (SRMC) program is an exciting, correspondence course designed and administered by staff at the House of the Temple in Washington, DC, under the guidance and leadership of the Supreme Council, 33°, of the A&A Scottish Rite, Southern Jurisdiction, USA.
+All three courses are available as mail-in courses, but new for Summer 2020, the Ritual & History Program is available online!
+Those three courses and a Group Studies program constitute the SRMC.
 While a Scottish Rite, SJ, member may use Group Studies program at any time, the three courses are meant to be taken in the following order:

 - Program I: The Symbolic Lodge will familiarize students with aspects of the development of Blue Lodge Masonry and explore some of its developing symbolism.
 This will reveal that the “High Degrees” began to develop soon after formation of the Premier Grand Lodge (1717).
 Albert Pike’s book, Esoterika: The Symbolism of the Blue Degrees of Freemasonry, along with Arturo de Hoyos’s Scottish Rite Ritual Monitor & Guide (3d ed.) will be used to demonstrate a rational and philosophical interpretation for much of what is found in Craft Masonry.

 - Program II: Scottish Rite History & Ritual consists of six lessons, utilizing the Scottish Rite Ritual Monitor & Guide by Arturo de Hoyos, 33°, Grand Cross, and A Bridge to Light (4th ed.) by Rex Hutchens, 33°, Grand Cross, as its textbooks. *Now available online!